salvatore-abello/CTF-Writeups/TRX CTF 2025/Baby Sandbox/writeup.md

  - `bot.js`: Contains the bot code.
 It's clear that the flag will be stored in local storage.
 We can supply a payload to the `visit` function, which will then be viewed by the bot.
 Note that the bot will sleep for a short period after viewing our payload.

-Finally, before inserting our payload, the flag will be placed inside a closed [https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM](shadow DOM), making it inaccessible from JavaScript.
+Finally, before inserting our payload, the flag will be placed inside a closed [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), making it inaccessible from JavaScript.

 To bypass this restriction, we can use a deprecated feature: [document.execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand)